JuliaMicroscopy/MicroscopyTools.jl/README.md

-# MicroscopyTools
+# MicroscopyTools.jl

-A collection of microscopy tools
+A collection of tools suited for Microscopy data processing.